 Favorite Weapon: Longsword

-Favorite Drill: Trading blows one after the other with a specific focus on Nachreisen.
+Favorite Drill: Trading blows one after the other with specific focus on Nachreisen.
 Then get faster and faster until it becomes a sweet flow.

 Favorite Color: Red Purple (author note - it’s always purple, just which shade)